-The only story I could find which might throw some light on this delightful pinecone character comes from Germany.
-With a few embellishments of my own, here is the charming Legend of the Silver Pinecone.
+The only story I could find which might throw some light on this delightful pine cone character comes from Germany.
+With a few embellishments of my own, I have re-written the charming Legend of the Silver Pine Cone.

 There once lived a poor family who had fallen on such hard times, the Father was forced to travel far from home to find work to support his family.
 They did not hear from him for a long time.